Guidelines for Mellon Funding, 2014-15

 For 2014-15 funding will be available for up to two (2) reintegration courses

-APPLICATIONS DUE: For courses that may be taught in Winter or Spring, 2015 -- April 11.
+APPLICATIONS DUE: For courses that may be taught in Fall, 2015 are due by December 1.

 II.
 Interdisciplinary Faculty Seminars

 The grant provides funding for two (2) interdisciplinary faculty seminars aimed at facilitating curricular innovation and the integration of faculty research and teaching interests with the development of new study or research abroad opportunities.
 The seminar would be a year-long collaboration among three (3)-to five (5) faculty members culminating in a trip to the international location under study and/or the development of a team-taught course, either on-campus or as an STA course, delivered in the year following the seminar.
 Preference will be given to seminar proposals dedicated to under-studied and under-visited regions of the world and to issues that cross national boundaries and cultural divisions.

 Funding is provided for a limited number of faculty-supervised international summer research projects linked to faculty research agendas and/or to prospective student honors theses work.
 The projects are meant to establish or cultivate faculty collaboration with colleagues abroad as well as to expose students to research methods within a different cultural context.
 For each project the Faculty director will receive a stipend of $3000.
 The student researcher will receive a stipend of $3000 and funds toward travel costs.